davnn/nearness/README.md

 def save(file: str | Path) -> None:
-    """Save the state of the model using pickle such that it can be fully restored using ``load``."""
+    """Save the state of the model using pickle such that it can be fully restored."""
     ...

-@staticmethod
 def load(file: str | Path) -> None:
     """Load a model using pickle to fully restore the saved state."""
     ...